euc-dev/ws1-sdk-intelligence/docs/Apple/ios-tune-logging.md

 ### enableWithAppID:

-Initializes Workspace ONE Intelligence SDK with the given App ID (found on the Workspace ONE Intelligence web portal).
+Initializes Omnissa Intelligence SDK with the given App ID (found on the Omnissa Intelligence web portal).

 **Declaration**